That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 So not only is this a great way to collect emails, but it’s also a great conversion technique.

 Protip: Have a checkbox at the end of the registration form that asks if it’s okay for your business to email them.
 You don’t want to do so without permission.
-Check out how Onnit does so as part of the registration process:
+Check out how Onnit does it as part of the registration process:

 A few months ago, I was at Victoria’s Secret.